 There’s no ticket for the Dark Hedges, it’s just a small country lane.
 In fairness, it was always kinda famous for people in the region because it looked so spooky, but no tourist would ever stop here.
 Now every day the road is full of people taking selfies, the tour buses arrive after lunchtime so go early in the morning if you want a great pic to yourself.
 Or even better go as dusk approaches and the light will be perfect, it’s magical.

-What are the Dark Hedges?
+What are the Dark Hedges in Ireland?

 The amazing lines of imposing beech trees aren’t a lucky coincidence.
 A wealthy family, the Stuarts, lived in Gracehill mansion in the 18th century.
 They wanted an impressive approach to their mansion (now a golf course), and so the Dark Hedges were born.
 Mission accomplished guys!